 Introduction Many associations prohibit or restrict animals from residing with you.
 Those restrictions are generally large dogs or other larger animals.
 Cats, small dogs, and similar domesticated animals are generally permitted.
 Service dogs are qualified and regulated animals, generally classified as larger animals, which serve purposes ranging from assisting the blind to emotional support.
 Are… Continue reading Can my HOA/COA Prohibit my Service Animal from Living with Me?

 Introduction When an employee leaves your business, you have enough to worry about: replacing the employee, training up a new employee, and maintaining all the relationships that the old employee had with your customers.
 But what about when the employee that left is a vital part of your business?
-What if the employee knew intimate… Continue reading Is a Former Employee Using Confidential Business Information to Unfairly Compete?
+What if the employee knew intimate… Continue reading Former Employee Unfairly Competing with Confidential Information?

 You’ve just been in an accident.
 After making sure that everyone is alright, you call the police and are told that they have sent an officer to your location.
 An hour goes by, and there is still no officer in sight.
 You are considering just leaving the scene with the other driver’s insurance information and… Continue reading Steps to Take After a Car Accident

 You were in a car accident, and it just got worse.
 The other driver was uninsured, and it looks like you may be left to handle the situation on your own.
 What now?
-Most drivers maintain insurance on their vehicles in case they are required to pay damages in the event that someone or something… Continue reading What to Do If You Are in an Accident with Someone Who is Uninsured or Underinsured
+Most drivers maintain insurance on their vehicles in case they are required to pay damages in the event that someone or something… Continue reading How to Deal with Uninsured or Underinsured Accidents

 The Louisiana legislature has been making headlines recently with their proposed “Omnibus Premium Reduction Act of 2019.”
 This Act seeks to lower insurance premiums by various means.
 Louisiana is a direct action state, but what does that mean?
 Louisiana Revised Statute 22:1269 provides that it is sometimes possible for drivers to sue a third-party insurance company directly so as… Continue reading The Louisiana Direct Action Statute and What it Means to You

 A lawsuit for breach of contract is one of the most common causes of action in business.
 Sometimes, two parties enter into a contractual agreement, and one of them simply fails to deliver.
-However, it is much more common for one or both of the parties to violate terms of a contractual agreement with the… Continue reading Filing a Lawsuit for Breach of Contract When a Party Fails to Perform
+However, it is much more common for one or both of the parties to violate terms of a contractual agreement with the… Continue reading Suing for Breach of Contract Due to Nonperformance

 Intro Car accidents happen every day, and they can involve the literal headache from the crash to the headache from dealing with the insurance companies that never seem to cooperate.
 An added headache that is not often discussed is when the other vehicle in the accident is a police officer or other emergency vehicle.
 Louisiana Revised… Continue reading Have You Been Involved in an Accident with a Police Car?